 • Resist the lure of ready-made lunchbox-sized food.
 A larger pack is cheaper, and you can decide on the portion size you want to allocate yourself and rewrap it.

 • Use a reusable water bottle and fill it with your own juice for school.
 This saves money on buying small cartons of juice, which are more expensive.

 • Cook more than you need for your evening meal.
 Any leftovers can be stored in lunch-boxed-sized containers and frozen, or eaten for lunch the next day.

 • Make your own treats, baking at the week-end and freezing what you’ve made for use during the week.
 (This also allows for extra smugness about how healthy your kids’ biscuits/muffins/flapjacks are.)

-• If the cost of extra-curricular activities is mounting up, ask family members to help pay for swimming lessons or contribute to ballet classes rather than buying toys as birthday presents.
+• If the cost of extra-curricular activities is mounting up, and you have keen-to-help family members, consider asking them to contribute to swimming lessons or ballet classes rather than buying toys as birthday presents.

 • Some places host free clubs, such as libraries and local leisure centres.
 If your child is keen on coding, there are some great, free coding dojos in some areas.
 They usually provide laptops but you might be asked to bring your own if they are fully booked.

 • Always look into payment instalments, and contact your child's school if you're really struggling to pay for a class trip.
 Some schools only request donations for short trips and will be understanding about financial constraints.